1. Blog

 A lot has changed in the last decade in regard to the software development culture.
 The “bro” culture (or brogrammer) that was mainstream in the business is slowly but surely being seen as an issue and not a condition.
 Gaming software giants like Activision Blizzard and Ubisoft have been in the spotlight because of their toxic environment and sexual abuse allegations.

 Stakeholders and financiers are paying attention to the corporate social responsibility index (CSRI) to guide their investment decisions, and diversity is a big part of the social impact an organization has on their community (and even worldwide in the case of giants like Microsoft), so even the most profit-driven businesses have to acknowledge diversity.
+For instance, initiatives shown in our BairesDev CSR page demonstrate how leading companies can systematically incorporate diversity, equity, and inclusion into their core strategies, ensuring that these values are more than just words.

 Knowing about diversity and doing something about it are 2 different matters entirely.
 People can preach about how culturally diverse teams are more creative, or put LGBTIQA+ flags on their social media profiles, but that doesn’t mean that they strive for diversity in their workplace.